microsoft/rushstack/api/node-core-library.filesystem.getstatistics.md

 # FileSystem.getStatistics method

 Gets the statistics for a particular filesystem object.
 If the path is a link, this function follows the link and returns statistics about the link target.
-Behind the scenes it uses \`fs.statSync()\`.
+Behind the scenes it uses `fs.statSync()`<!-- -->.

 **Signature:**
 ```javascript